+The decision of when to inform will be considered carefully on a case by case basis, considering guidance from the LADO as required and CSCS and the police if involved.
 The member of staff subject to an allegation should be informed of the allegation and given as much information as possible, unless there are good reasons not to.
 In cases where the allegation needs to be reported to CSCS and/or the police, the case manager will seek advice from the LADO, CSCS and police as appropriate regarding what information can be shared.